clisweden/coracle_shiny/tutorials/README.md

 On the top left of the MeSH MAP tab, two value boxes are displayed: a yellow box showing the number of MeSH terms annotated by the selected publications (nodes), and a green box showing the number of MeSH term pairs with more than 3 shared publications in the full CORACLE database of COVID-19 related publications (undirected edges).

+##### 27. Distribution of Shared Publications

+The Distribution of Shared Publications panel " is a bar plot with the x-axis displaying the number of shared publications for each pair of MeSH terms, representing the wiehgt of the edges, and the y-axis displaying the number of MeSH pairs for each weight.
+The higher the edge weight, the stronger two MeSH term keywords are related in the COVID-19 literature.

-##### 27. Hubs in MeSH Map
+##### 28. Hubs in MeSH Map

 The panel Hubs in MeSH Map displays MeSH terms that are highly connected in terms of the the number of publications they are annotated to in the selected publications.
 The table includes 3 columns, MeSH, Degree, and Selected (value is true if the MeSH is annotated by the publications selected in the search block to the left[black]), with the default order as descending Degree.

-##### 28. Distribution of Shared Publications

-The Distribution of Shared Publications panel " is a bar plot with the x-axis displaying the number of shared publications for each pair of MeSH terms, representing the wiehgt of the edges, and the y-axis displaying the number of MeSH pairs for each weight.
-The higher the edge weight, the stronger two MeSH term keywords are related in the COVID-19 literature.

 ##### 29. Visualization of MeSH Map

 The bottom panel of the MeSH MAP tab facilitates visualization of the MeSH term similarity network, with MeSH term represented by nodes and each edge representing at least 3 shared publications for the respective MeSH pair.
 The name of the MeSH term is displayed by each node when zoomed in.
 Mouse-over the edge will display the number of shared publications between the pair.
 Input the MeSH terms of interest in the box and press the "Visualize" button.
 Please note that only the top 1000 edges will be shown.
 If you wish to visualize the full MeSH map, please press the Download Full Map text in blue to download the full citation map, and draw it by your local software of choice, such as Cytoscape or R. Please note that the default input of the text input box "Input target MeSH term for Visualization" is the 3 most highly connected nodes.
-Users could input customized newline-separated lists of MeSH (i.e., press "Enter" (the Enter key on the keyboard) between each input), and push the “Visualize” button anew to display the updated network on the right.
+Users could input customized newline-separated lists of MeSH (i.e., press the Enter key on the keyboard between each input), and push the “Visualize” button anew to display the updated network on the right.
 Please note that if this text input box is empty, the user needs to push the "START/UPDATE" button in the global filter block.
 User-inputted target MeSHs are indicated as red nodes.
 Green node color indicates MeSH terms included in the LitCovid database or COVID-19 related literature, and grey node color indicates other publications cited by the COVID-19 literature.

 ##### Data Table